neuronsimulator/nrn/neuron/general/function/obsolete/lw.rst

         variables and commands.
 Menus can execute commands which call other menus and in this way a hierarchical menu system can be constructed.
         Menus can be navigated by using arrow keys or by typing the first character of a menu item.
-To exit a menu, either press the Esc key, execute the "Exit" item, or execute a command which has a "stop" statement.
+To exit a menu, either press the :kbd:`Esc` key, execute the "Exit" item, or execute a command which has a "stop" statement.
         A command item is executed by pressing the Return key.
 A variable item is changed by typing the new number followed by a Return.

-        See the file $NEURONHOME/doc/man/oc/menu.tex for a complete description of this function.
+        See the file :file:`$NEURONHOME/doc/man/oc/menu.tex` for a complete description of this function.